neondatabase/website/content/docs/introduction/custom-plan.md

 isDraft: false
 ---

-Neon offers a _Custom_ plan option, which is a volume-based plan for medium and large-size teams, enterprises requiring database fleets, or SaaS vendors interested in reselling Neon or integrating serverless Postgres into their own service offering.
+Neon offers a _Custom_ plan option, which is a volume-based plan for medium and large-size teams, enterprises requiring database fleets, or SaaS vendors interested in reselling Neon or integrating serverless Postgres into their own service.

 Our _Custom_ plan can be tailored to your specific requirements with: